 Thelma Schoonmaker Powell was born in Algiers, Algeria, where her father worked for the Standard Oil Company.
 She grew up on the island of Aruba and, after returning to the United States, attended Cornell University, where she studied political science and Russian, intending to become a diplomat.
 While pursuing graduate work at Columbia University, she answered a New York Times ad that offered on-the-job training as an assistant film editor.
 The exposure to the field sparked a desire to learn more about film editing, and her career was set.

 During a six-week summer course at New York University’s film school, Thelma met Martin Scorsese and Michael Wadleigh.
 She edited Scorsese’s first feature, Who’s That Knocking at My Door.
 She continued working with Scorsese over the next 50 years, editing all his films since Raging Bull (1980).
 She then edited a series of films and commercials before supervising the editing of Wadleigh’s 1971 film, Woodstock, for which she was nominated for an Academy Award.
 She has received seven Academy Award nominations for Best Film Editing and has won three times: Raging Bull, The Aviator (2004), and The Departed (2006).
-She is currently working on Scorsese’s The Irishman, scheduled for release in 2019.

 In addition to editing, she works tirelessly to promote the films and writings of her late husband, the film director Michael Powell, including The Red Shoes (1948).